 There was little wrong with the original Ori and the Blind Forest, and the sequel opts simply to enhance the various elements that made that game so fun and memorable.
 Ori and the Will of the Wisps recaptures its predecessor's extraordinary sense of power and freedom in movement, making even complex traversal moves feel simple and satisfying once you get a good sense for how they work.
 It naturally adds to Ori's repertoire of abilities, especially when it comes to fighting corrupted enemies.
 His ability to stay airborne mid-attack has been boosted, meaning you can perform incredible bashes, dashes, and double-jumps while taking on bosses and groups of enemies.
 His new array of weapons and skills -- including a fun fire attack that covers a set area -- are designed to be used strategically against specific enemies and at certain times.
 You'll earn new abilities at a rapid clip, but not so fast that you don't have a chance to master them.
 And if you do need a little more practice, you can always just re-explore previously visited areas for fun to see if there are any newly unlocked areas you can access.

-The combat's fun, but so is simply exploring the lushly drawn colorful natural world, which feels alive and dynamic thanks to Ori's ability to alter it to reach new areas, such as controlling water levels with levers.
+The combat's fun, but so is simply exploring the lushly drawn and colorful natural world, which feels alive and dynamic thanks to Ori's ability to alter it to reach new areas, such as controlling water levels with levers.
 It's big enough that you're bound to feel lost from time to time, especially at the start, but the in-game map is well designed and highly useful.
-It's a terrific complement to the story's emotional, environment-focused themes, and does fine work in helping us care about not just becoming skilled players, but also the characters and their predicaments.
-The occasional mild technical issue lightly mars the experience -- such as a few hitches in the framerate that resulted in missed button taps here and there -- but this seems a small blemish on an otherwise wonderfully entertaining and fulfilling gaming experience.
+It's a terrific complement to the story's emotional, environment-focused themes, and does fine work in helping us care not just about becoming skilled players, but also about the characters and their predicaments.
+The occasional mild technical issue lightly mars the experience -- such as a few hitches in the frame rate that resulted in missed button taps here and there -- but this seems like a small blemish on an otherwise wonderfully entertaining and fulfilling gaming experience.
 Ori and the Will of the Wisps is side-scrolling gaming at its best.

 Talk to your kids about ...